 The order also specified the level of support expected from other departments and agencies in meeting the requirements for a better warning system.
 The Secretary of Homeland Security was ordered to "ensure an orderly and effective transition" from current capabilities to the system described by executive order.
+The development and implementation of IPAWS is part of the response to the order.

-Legislation in the 109th Congress: The WARN Act
+The WARN Act